Here is our guide to the best bedroom paint colors for walls & ceiling including a variety of design ideas and pictures.

 If a calm, cozy hangout is not the right fit, maybe a romantic, dramatic bedroom fits a couple’s style better!
 This can add many unique qualities and even more paint color options.

 Pinks and purples tend to stray towards romance’s flirty and fun side, which can work perfectly for some spaces.
 For a deep, rich, intimate bedroom, sticking with darker colors will be the way to go.
-Even black can be a great option if looking for an intimate yet simplistic bedroom.
+Even black can be a great option if looking for an intimate yet simplistic design option.

 Recommended Bedroom Colors for Romance: